-Considering the current COVID-19 situation, we are offering one-time appointments to patients for all their procedures.
-You can come to our office for 4 full hours, during which we will do your consultation, take the preliminary records/measurements, and do the fitting, lab work, and re-sizing.
+Considering the current COVID-19 situation, when starting the journey with new dentures, you can come to our office for 4 full hours, during which we will do your consultation, take the preliminary records/measurements, and do the fitting, lab work, and re-sizing.
 This will allow us to offer 2-3 appointments instead of 4-5.

 Since we have the whole office to ourselves, you can comfortably wait here while enjoying free access to Wi-Fi & chilled water.
 With a well-equipped on-site laboratory in place, there will be no back and forth for you, as we will do the moulding of the prototype and readjustment while you are here.
-By the end of the appointment, you will be walking away with a set of properly fitted, personalized dentures without having to wait for another visit.
+By the end of the appointment, you will be walking away with a set of properly fitted, personalized dentures.

 At Swiss Denture Clinic, we are happy to answer any questions you may have about getting yourself, or perhaps a loved one, dentures.
 You can read the answers to some of the most common ones below or listen to Jennifer explain in the videos!